 Seeing Jeep fan culture here seems so out of place.
 So why are they here?

 Mandalay is a smoggy, congested place.
 The city was thoroughly bombed during WW2, and as a result, it’s a relatively new city, rebuilt from the ground up.

 There are some wonderful sights; the Mandalay Palace with its gigantic moat, Mahamuni Paya, and stunning gold-leafed buddha statues, a bustling and colourful jade market.

 But for the most part, Mandalay is a city of broken up asphalt streets, choked highways, food vendors hawking bowls of rice on the side of the road, construction sites, weaving motorbikes and honking cars.

 The Jeeps are locally built, not American military surplus

-The Jeeps are locally built.
-They aren’t, as I initially suspected, a relic from the second world war or some ex-military sell-off, nor are they imported from overseas.
+The Jeeps are locally built, and are not actually the American brand of Jeep (it’s just easier to call them a Jeep!).
+Nor are they, as I initially suspected, a relic from the second world war or some ex-military sell-off.

 The Burmese company that made the jeeps closed quickly in 2011, after 12 years of business, when the country began to allow imports of foreign cars.
 The Burmese jeeps became too expensive, and they died out.